Renault Arkana (2021-2024) Review

 You'll notice when the petrol engine kicks in, though, because it'll randomly hold revs at certain speeds.
 There's more of a ruckus when you attempt to accelerate up to motorway speeds.
 The engine isn't the quietest and once you do eventually get it higher up the rev range, it's fairly intrusive.

-Renault has a strong safety record, so it's no surprise that the new Arkana has been awarded five stars by crash test experts Euro NCAP.
+Renault has a strong safety record, so it's no surprise that the Arkana was awarded five stars by crash test experts Euro NCAP.
 Standard safety equipment across the range includes an active emergency braking system with pedestrian and cyclist detection, as well as a lane keep assist system.
 There's also a safety distancing warning on hand (to advise if you're getting too close to the car in front), and an emergency call button which can alert the emergency services in the case of an accident.

 There's also the usual mix of airbags, as well as a tyre pressure monitoring system and Isofix child seat mounting points on the outer rear seats and front passenger seat.

 Renault Arkana S Edition or the later techno models and above also get blind spot warning and rear traffic warning systems, as well as traffic sign recognition with speed alert, adaptive cruise control with speed limiter and automatic main/dipped beam headlight activation.
 The top-spec Renault Arkana R.S.
-Line and esprit Alpine feature Easy Part Assist (handsfree parking).
+Line and esprit Alpine feature Easy Park Assist (handsfree parking).

 MPG and fuel costs: What does a Renault Arkana cost to run?